Naked eye

 Naked eye, also called bare eye or unaided eye, is the practice of engaging in visual perception unaided by a magnifying, light-collecting optical instrument, such as a telescope or microscope, or eye protection.
-Vision corrected to normal acuity using corrective lenses is still considered "naked".

 In astronomy, the naked eye may be used to observe celestial events and objects visible without equipment, such as conjunctions, passing comets, meteor showers, and the brightest asteroids, including 4 Vesta.
 Sky lore and various tests demonstrate an impressive variety of phenomena visible to the unaided eye.

 Basic properties

 Some basic properties of the human eye are: